PINTO0309/VSDLM/README.md

 ## Citation

-If you use VSDLM in your research, please cite the Zenodo release:
+If you find this project useful, please consider citing:

 ```bibtex
 @software{hyodo2025vsdlm,